coatespt/cursor-twitter/SESSION_NOTES.md

 - The Tweets get ACKed, so rabbitMQ manages to never let the queue get very long--it seems to never get up to 50.

 - Google says a modern Mac could probably do about 10x as fast as this antique iMac.
-So, a new machine should handle multiple fire hoses.
+So, a new machine could handle multiple fire hoses.
+This is important, because one of the purposes of this is to make it possible to handle historical data.
+If a powerful server could handle four firehoses, and you applied one to each year of Tweets, you could process the entire history of Twitter in three months.

 - We have about 350 hours of decahose.
 At 2.5 decahoses, we could process the entire data set on this machine in about 140 hours or a little under six days.
 Which seems about right--I think it took a more than two weeks to collect it.